isaacullah/isaacullah.github.io/_posts/2015-08-04-Towards-a-theory-of-punctuated-subsistence-change.md

 ***
 <br>
 <br>
-  As always, I'm happy to [field any questions or queries](mailto:iullah@asu.edu) about this, or any other topic you read here!
+  As always, I'm happy to field any questions or queries about this, or any other topic you read here (by <a href="mailto:iullah@asu.edu">email</a>, or use the comments section below)!
 In the mean time, here's an image of Calabrian goats to look at:
 <br>
 <figure>
 	<a href="/images/Calabrian-Goats.jpg"><img src="/images/Calabrian-Goats.jpg" alt="Goats in the Fiumara de San Pasquale, Calabria, Italy."></a>